Jorval/learn-to-git/README.md

 # Got it.
 Git-Plus works with sshkeys
 so i have to configure the ssh keys for autologin in github.<br />
 hope pushing now works also. thi spart is mainly to test this.
+OK, didn't worked at the first try. i updated the git config so it changed from https to ssh. giving it another try.